 I've got to tip my hat to Scream Factory for doing the best they can sourcing quality masters for their releases.
 Some are amazingly vibrant as is the case with 'Tentacles' and some are simply the best they're probably ever going to get as with 'Reptilicus.'

 For such a bright and colorful movie, the only possible way it could look any better would be for it to get it's own solo disc release to free up the bitrate.
-As it stands, 'Tentacles' looks fantastic!
+As it stands, 'Tentacles' looks pretty fantastic considering the movie!
 With slight film grain present throughout the run, detail levels are incredibly pleasing - especially during the underwater scenes which can be a real pain to shoot even with the best of equipment.
 Colors are spot on allowing for plenty of primary pop while keeping flesh tones accurate and pleasing.
 Black levels likewise are just as impressive providing a solid dimensional feel to the film without too much crush intrusion.
 Where some may worry are the intermittent scenes where the image may look overly soft.
 Don't worry, if you pay close attention - these are the scenes with some kind of special effect that had things been in focus I would be willing to bet they'd look far worse.
 I fully believe these scenes look the way they do to disguise the production's technical shortcomings.
 There is some slight speckling here and there but over all the print is in fine shape.

 As the older movie of the bunch, 'Reptilicus' is in decidedly rougher shape.
 Even as the artwork notes that the film got a fresh HD transfer for this disc, it's still pretty beaten up.
 I imagine the restoration effort to bring this one to full glory would be extremely time consuming and expensive.
 As it rests, 'Reptilicus' looks pretty good over all.
 The opening scenes of the movie can look a little flat and waxy, almost like some sort of noise reduction was employed but then about ten minutes in detail kicks in and man does the movie look good.
 Detail, colors, black levels - everything looks fantastic - even stunning at times.
 Then the creature footage hits.
 I don't know the conditions in which these scenes were shot, but this is where the HD presentation runs into some trouble.
 Print damage is the primary problem as these shots are loaded with optical and mat effects that would require a major restoration effort to fix.
 It's a noticeable difference from cut to cut.
 Likewise grain structure is much heavier during these scenes because of the camera apparently being over-cranked at the time there is also some slight strobing happening. most of the time everything's okay, but some shots of the big lizard look like an absolute dog.
 Amazingly enough the numerous stock footage shots actually blend into the movie quite well without any depreciable artifacts worth mentioning, so that's something!